 The RLX initiative focuses on developing regionally significant modern livestock facilities within strategic locations, chosen for stock numbers, transport efficiency and long term sustainability.

-There are currently seven sites within the portfolio:
+There are currently eight sites within the portfolio:

-- Central Queensland Livestock Exchange (CQLX) Gracemere QLD
+- Central Queensland Livestock Exchange (CQLX) at Gracemere QLD

-- Central Tablelands Livestock Exchange (CTLX) Carcoar NSW
+- Central Tablelands Livestock Exchange (CTLX) at Carcoar NSW

-- Central Victorian Livestock Exchange (CVLX) Ballarat VIC
+- Central Victorian Livestock Exchange (CVLX) at Ballarat VIC

-- Corangamite Regional Livestock Exchange (CRLX) Camperdown VIC
+- Corangamite Regional Livestock Exchange (CRLX) at Camperdown VIC

 Meet our Team

-The RLX portfolio is managed by Regional Infrastructure Pty Ltd (RI) who employs 50 full time and 230 casual staff.
-RI invests heavily in the training of our staff to ensure we can offer the greatest experience to both vendors and livestock when they attend our facilities.
+The RLX portfolio is managed by AAM Investment Group who employs 50 full time and 230 casual staff.
+AAM invests heavily in the training of our staff to ensure we can offer the greatest experience to both vendors and livestock when they attend our facilities.

 Our Management Approach